labs-13-market-org/Front-End/README.md

 🚫 Each student has a required minimum number of meaningful PRs each week per the rubric.
 Contributing to docs does NOT count as a PR to meet your weekly requirements.

-# 1️⃣ Title of project goes here
+# 1️⃣ Market Organizer App

 1️⃣ You can find the deployed project at [https://nostalgic-wing-420c23.netlify.com/](https://nostalgic-wing-420c23.netlify.com/).